GL250 - Enterprise Linux System Administration

 1. Network Discovery

-3. NTP Client Configuration
+3. Chrony Client Configuration

 12. Advanced Networking